Want to save money on your electricity bill?

 As overall electricity prices rise, it might be time to think about producing your own energy.
 Not only can you use solar panel energy in your own home, but any energy you don’t use you can sell to electricity companies or to the national grid.

-Solar panels are expensive to install, although they are a lot cheaper now than they were 5 years ago.
+Solar panels are expensive to buy and install, although they are a lot cheaper now than they were 5 years ago.
 And you will need to make sure they are facing the right way when you install them.
 However, they will be paying for themselves soon enough.
 Not only can you save money by using solar panels but you can also make money by using them.

 On top of that, solar power is what we call renewable energy – meaning that it does not consume a finite resource and doesn’t have an negative impact on the environment.